Stade Français: Name, logo and colours

 President Guazzini wanted to create identifiable jerseys.
-He first decided to include three flashes of lighting, which are now the club's emblem, and to have a new shirt every year.
+He first decided to include three flashes of lightning, which are now the club's emblem, and to have a new shirt every year.
 In 2005, Guazzini went further and chose to shock the "macho" world of rugby by introducing a pink away jersey, pink being one of the rarest colours used by sports teams.
 Stade Français played their first match in the new colours at Perpignan in September 2005 and lost (12–16).
 They then used it regularly.
 On 15 April 2006, SF played at Toulouse and asked permission to don their pink jersey.
 The referee refused because, he said, pink would clash with Toulouse's red.

 The club sold 20,000 pink replica jerseys in 2005–06.
 Guazzini also had more than 10,000 pink flags manufactured, which were scattered on the seats at the Stade de France for the two games against Toulouse and Biarritz.
 Two new jerseys were introduced at the beginning of the 2006–07 season.
 A pink one, designed by fashion designer Kenzo, was used for Stade's home debut against Montpellier on 19 August 2006.
 A new navy blue one was used for the second home game against Bayonne on 9 September 2006, and has raised questions as it sports big pink lilies, green flashes and green numbers in the back (green is not a club colour).
 It had been officially presented to the players a few minutes before the game and received by them with cheers and claps.
 Only wing Christophe Dominici had been allowed to see it beforehand.
 The radio-controlled car used to bring the tee to the kicker was painted in pink for the 2006–07 season.